Skip to main content

 New Hope.
 New Help.
 No Secrets.
 Oxbow Academy offers all of that to families seeking treatment for teens with sexual dependencies.

-Oxbow Academy is an internationally known residential treatment center that focuses exclusively on treating teen boys struggling with sex-related behaviors.
-The facility opened in late January, 2007 and serves boys ranging in age from 13 to 17 whose parents seek out Oxbow from across the globe.
-The center is licensed for up to 42 boys.
+Oxbow Academy is an internationally known residential treatment center that focuses exclusively on treating teen boys struggling with Problematic Sexual behavior (PSB).
+The facility opened in late January, 2006 and serves boys ranging in age from 10 to 17 whose parents seek out Oxbow from across the globe.

-Located in rural Wales, Utah, Oxbow combines intensive therapy with academic course work.
+Located on two separate campuses, one in Mt Pleasant Utah and the other in rural Wales, Utah, Oxbow combines intensive therapy with academic course work.
 It offers a boarding school setting that is focused on early intervention.

 Residential Treatment

 Oxbow’s highly specialized environment is designed exclusively for teens with sexual dependency issues.
 Oxbow Academy students are surrounded by peers who are also struggling with similar problems.
 This provides a supportive, understanding culture.
-Many of the students also struggle with NLD, depression, anxiety, trauma and aspergers.
+Many of the students also struggle with NLD, Depression, Anxiety, Trauma and ASD.

 Shawn Brooks, Executive Director of Oxbow Academy, says the program fills a unique niche.
 “It’s almost impossible to find a program that focuses exclusively on sexual dependencies, yet has a holistic therapeutic and educational approach.
 Our previous experience with these issues in other treatment settings has taught us that early intervention is critical to successfully treating these boys.”